fpipita/esm-middleware/README.md

 Behind the scenes, `esm-middleware` uses a tiny Babel transform that rewrites ES import/export declaration sources so that they resolve to paths that are locally available to the web server and publicly accessible by the web browser.

 Processed modules are parsed and transformed once.
-Subsequent requests are fullfilled by sending a cached version of each module.
+Subsequent requests are fullfilled by sending a **cached** version of each module.
+The cache **gets invalidated** when files change.

-Caching can be disabled by initializing the middleware with the `{ cache: false }` option.

 ## Known limitations